Get Matched With Photography Programs

 • Photoshop:

-Taking a well-framed image is one thing but processing it can turn it into something special.
+Taking a well-framed image is one thing, but processing it can turn it into something special.
 Photoshop is the industry standard tool for image manipulation.
 It allows you to enhance brightness, contrast, hue, color saturation, and also crop your photos.
-This tool also allows you to eliminate blemishes on a model's face or erase distracting elements in a background.
+This tool can also allow you to eliminate blemishes on a model's face or erase distracting elements in a background.

 • Timing:

-This is especially important in journalistic photography.
+This is especially important in photojournalists.
 Whether you are shooting a sporting event or stalking celebrities, you need a good sense of when a subject will move in such a way to create the best photographic opportunity.

 • Technical: